English for Professional Purposes: Business

 Course curriculum includes:

-- Assignments requiring library and field research, teamwork, and business writing: case analysis, proposals, reports.
+- Assignments requiring library and field research, teamwork, and business writing: case analysis, proposals, reports

 - Language skills, vocabulary, and grammatical structures useful for business.

 The program provides opportunity for students to meet and socialize with future business school colleagues and other international business people from different areas of the world, enjoying New York cultural and entertainment offerings during out-of-class hours.
-Students discuss issues with executives at business institutions and organizations, and work with highly experienced instructors who publish and present in this field.

 Dates & Prices